gvwilson/fiction/iffy/index.md

 shoved a couple of people out of his way and grabbed Iffy by the arm.

 And there it was in her head,
-like a wireframe of a machine in a homework assignment labelled with angles and velocities.
+like a wireframe of a machine labelled with angles and velocities.
 Before she even realized what she was doing she spun around, swinging the toolbox in a sharp arc.
 Its rising edge hit the *Taroona* crewman beneath his knee with a crack.

 "Aargh!
-Shaddin' hack, ya wheezy---"
+Shaddin' hack, ya wheezy—"
 The toolbox in Wales' right hand thudded against the side of sailor's head.
 He collapsed to the cobblestones in a heap.